How To Make Cinnamon Coffee (recipe and tips)

 - It’s nutritious: Not only that, but cinnamon is a great source of nutrients.
 Fibre, calcium, manganese, iron and Vitamin K are all found in the flavorful bark.

 Here Comes The Science Bit

-- Meanwhile over at Wheeling Jesuit University they found that cinnamon helps give the brain a boost (3) and helps concentration.
+- Meanwhile, over at Wheeling Jesuit University, they found that cinnamon helps give the brain a boost (4) and helps concentration.
 So adding it to your coffee is like supercharging your mind.
 Woah.

-Did you enjoy this tutorial?
+Did you enjoy this cinnamon coffee recipe?
 Were you fascinated by the properties of cinnamon and how simple it is to use it to enhance your coffee and your health?

 It’s great to know that you can do something so helpful, so easily.
-If you enjoyed this article, please share it with any friends you think might like it too.
+If you enjoyed making cinnamon coffee using this guide, please share it with any friends you think might like it too.
 If you tried making your own cinnamon coffee, drop us a comment below and let us know how you got on.

 If you’re down for some adventure, we listed some cool ways to make your own flavored coffee.